 Age catches up with dogs just as it does with people.
-As your best pal gets older, you might notice him having difficulty getting up from a prone position, or climbing up the stairs or into your car.
-If your veterinarian diagnoses arthritis as the culprit, she can prescribe Dasuquin to help ease the dog's discomfort and put some spring back into his step.
-This prescription-only medication has few, if any, side effects.
+As your best pal gets older, you might notice them struggling to walk, having difficulty getting up from a prone position, or climbing up the stairs or into your car.
+If your veterinarian diagnoses arthritis as the culprit, she may prescribe a supplement like Dasuquin for dogs suffering from discomfort and put some spring back into their step.

 This over-the-counter medication has few side effects, but may not be suitable for all dogs.
 It's important to monitor your dog when treating their joint pain with Dasuquin to keep an eye out for any signs the supplement isn't agreeing with them.
 Although you can order this supplement without a prescription, it's recommended to talk to your vet before putting your dog on any medication.

 Dasuquin is a multi-supplement with active ingredients glucosamine and chondroitin.
 Both of these active ingredients have been shown to help improve mobility and may inhibit joint cartilage from wearing down.
 Dasuquin may also contain contain omega fatty acids and methylsulfonylmethane (MSM), a common ingredient used to combat arthritis.

 Similar to Dasuquin is Cosequin, which also contains glucosamine and chondroitin, and may also contain omega fatty acids and MSM.
 These supplements are both extremely similar in ingredients, but Dasuquin essentially contains Cosequin, along with avocado soybean unsaponifiables, which can improve your canine's health and are generally well-tolerated by dogs.

 Your vet may prescribe Dasuquin for severe cases of arthritis, but if your dog has stomach upset while on this supplement, the vet may switch your pet to Cosequin.

 Signs your dog may need Dasuquin or other canine joint supplements